atreyasha/spp-explainability/docs/develop.md

     1.  **TODO** Data set and methodologies (\~6 slides)

-        1. FMTOD data set general information

-        2. SoPa++ + talk about STE\'s directly here

-        3. Also how research questions were answered
+        1. Detail how research questions were answered (3 slides)

     2. Results (\~3 slides)